Discovering the city Ghardaia in southern Algeria

 THE BOULILA TOWER AND THE BENISGUEN RAMPART

-Built in the fourteenth century, the bulwark of Beni-Isguen has reached its present form only after the last extension in 1880.
+Built in the fourteenth century, the bulwark of Beni-Isguen reached its present form only after the last extension in 1880.

 The wall has watchtowers, whose larger Bordj Boulila two main gates, Bab El Chergui and Bab El Gherbi and three other gates.